 By Therese Oldenburg, executive director at Nature At The Confluence

 Census records show that Ray Dickop lived with his mother at 7 Maple Ave, South Beloit, IL on 1912.
-Old maps show the location of his home at 7 Maple St to be overlooking Turtle Creek, near where we have two benches sitting.
+Old maps show the location of his home at 7 Maple St to be overlooking Turtle Creek near our new “Ho-chunk Ciporke” sculpture.
 We invite you stop by and visit this pretty spot overlooking Turtle Creek and reflect on those who made the ultimate sacrifice for our country.
-Maple Avenue was renamed to Dickop Street after his death to commemorate this great national hero of World War I. His mother, Ada and his father John predeased him.
+Maple Avenue was renamed to Dickop Street after his death to commemorate this great national hero of World War I. His mother, Ada and his father John pre-deceased him.
 He also had an paternal aunt Hilda Schiller and cousin Lena Schiller who lived in West Bend, WI.
 The Lt.
 Ray Dickop Post No. 36 of American Legion at West Bend, WI is named for him.
 Records show his estate was distributed among remaining relatives were uncles on his mother’s side, George, Charles, William Garber and a cousin Paul Garber.
 Perhaps relatives still live in the Beloit/South Beloit area.

 I further found that Lt.
 Dickop posthumously received the The Distinguished Service Cross, which is the second highest military award that can be given to a member of the United States Army, for extreme gallantry and risk of life in actual combat with an armed enemy force.
 Six other Beloit men lost their lives in the same battles on August 4, 2018.
 Please click here to read a recent July 18, 2018 Beloit Daily News Article about commemorating 100 years of the men who lost their lives in this battle.